Central Bank Watch: RBA, RBNZ, & BOC Interest Rate Expectations

 After the June BOC meeting, according to Canada overnight index swaps, rates markets think that the BOC is less likely to act again this year than they had previously: a 5% chance of a 25-bps rate cut, down from 15% ahead of the June BOC meeting.
 This is a further drop from where interest rate cut odds stood at the end of May, when OIS discounted a 55% chance of an additional 25-bps rate cut this year.
 As it were, the sharp rally by the Canadian Dollar in the past three weeks as coincided directly with a retracement in interest rate cut odds.

-USD/CAD: Retail trader data shows 67.15% of traders are net-long with the ratio of traders long to short at 2.04 to 1.
-The number of traders net-long is 11.38% lower than yesterday and 10.70% lower from last week, while the number of traders net-short is 8.87% lower than yesterday and 12.85% lower from last week.
+USD/CAD: Retail trader data shows 70.01% of traders are net-long with the ratio of traders long to short at 2.33 to 1.
+The number of traders net-long is 25.05% higher than yesterday and 3.25% lower from last week, while the number of traders net-short is 15.81% higher than yesterday and 27.65% lower from last week.

 We typically take a contrarian view to crowd sentiment, and the fact traders are net-long suggests USD/CAD prices may continue to fall.

-Positioning is less net-long than yesterday but more net-long from last week.
-The combination of current sentiment and recent changes gives us a further mixed USD/CAD trading bias.
+Traders are further net-long than yesterday and last week, and the combination of current sentiment and recent changes gives us a stronger USD/CAD-bearish contrarian trading bias.

 Reserve Bank of Australia on the Precipice of Lower Rates?